-A Final Word on PowerPoint Add-ins & Plugins
+A Final Word on Microsoft PowerPoint Add-ins & Plugins

-I hope this gives you an idea of some nifty PowerPoint add-ins and plugins.
+I hope this gives you an idea of some nifty Microsoft Office PowerPoint add-ins and plugins.

 Want to share your presentations with others?
 Make sure to read about how to share PowerPoint presentations online.

-Have any questions about PowerPoint add-ins and plugins?
+Have any questions about Microsoft PowerPoint add-ins and plugins?
 Comment below and we’ll help you out.

 1 thought on “11 Best Free PowerPoint Add-ins and Plugins for 2023”

 Question: I work with both Articulate 360 and PowerPoint.
 Storyline has timelines for each item below the slide in Story view.
 I’ve used a synthesized voice in Balabolka to create an mp3 narration which is on my desktop.
 I’m trying to create a timeline similar in function to Storyline in PPT.
 Just one timeline is sufficient only to automatically play the mp3 clip at a specific point in the slide.
 Is there a way to do this?
 Can I use a transition to play an mp3 file?
 Thank you.